Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

 \subsection{Data}

 We use two datasets in our analysis.
 One is a station-to-station passengers count for the month of May 2012.\footnote{Source: Washington Metropolitan Area Transit Authority.} It contains, for every pair of metro stations, the average daily number of passengers traveling from one to the other.
 These are separated into four parts of the day: AM peak (opening to 9:30am), Midday (9:30am to 3:00pm), PM peak (3:00pm to 7:00pm) and Evening (7:00pm to midnight).
-We manually replicated the network structure of the subway system.\footnote{You can find the map of the DC Metro network, as in 2012, in the appendix.}
+We manually replicated the network structure of the subway system.

 The second is the origin-destination pricing, as of April 2019.
 The DC Metro uses a pricing scheme in which the cost of the ticket depends on the station of departure and of destination, and also on whether it takes place at Peak or Off-Peak times.
-Prices varied from U\$2.00 to U\$6.00, and there were 76 different prices depending on the origin, destination, and time.
+Prices varied from US\$2.00 to US\$6.00, and there were 76 different prices depending on the origin, destination, and time.

-In our analysis, we use the 2012 traffic data together with the 2019 pricing information.
-Since the objective of our simulation exercise is to evaluate the model with realistic values, this combination fits our purposes, despite not delivering exact prices for 2012 or 2019.
+In our analysis, we use the 2012 traffic data together with the 2019 pricing information.\footnote{The reason for using this combination was data availability: we only had the traffic data from May 2012, but no past pricing data.} Since the objective of our simulation exercise is to evaluate the model with realistic values, this combination fits our purposes, despite not delivering exact prices for 2012 or 2019.
 In addition to these, we need values for two more parameters in our model: $\alpha$ (the value of the fine charged to passengers caught with an incorrect ticket) and $\lambda$ (the total mass of inspectors).

-For the total mass of inspectors that we will use, we consider the case of the Berlin public transport.
-Berlin also has a large scale public transport system, but differently from the DC metro, they use random inspections for tickets, as in our model.
-Berlin has 120 inspectors and 2.9 million passengers per day.\footnote{Sources: \url{http://www.exberliner.com/features/zeitgeist/controllers-out-of-control} and \url{http://www.bvg.de/en/Company/Profile/Structure--facts}} The DC metro has 724,156 passengers per day.
+For the total mass of inspectors, we consider the case of Berlin public transport.
+Berlin also has a large-scale public transport system, but differently from the DC Metro, it uses a proof-of-payment system, as in our model.
+In 2018, Berlin had 120 inspectors and 2.9 million passengers per day.\footnote{Sources: \url{http://www.exberliner.com/features/zeitgeist/controllers-out-of-control} and \url{http://www.bvg.de/en/Company/Profile/Structure--facts}} The DC Metro, in our data, has 724,156 passengers per day.
 Therefore, setting the number of inspectors in DC to 30 would make the proportion of inspectors per passenger approximately the same.